quixio/quix-docs/docs/platform/tutorials/nocode-sentiment/nocode-sentiment-analysis.md

   - In the Code Samples, search for "HuggingFace"

-  - Click "Set up and deploy" on the HuggingFace connector
+  - Click "Deploy" on the HuggingFace connector

   - Choose "Twitter data" as the input topic